brooksmtownsend/labs/content/featurelabs/go/hello.md

 	```

 ### Conclusion
 You have successfully deployed a golang application in Critical Stack.
 But _**Hello World**_ isn't enough, right?
-Next we will deploy a [golang application with a REST API](./hello+REST).
+Next we will deploy a [Deploying a Stateless RESTful Go App](../hello_rest).

 ### TODO